Qodana 2024.3 Help

 FlexInspect

-Starting from version 2024.1 of IntelliJ IDEA, you can develop your own inspections specific to your project using the IntelliJ API and Kotlin.
+Starting from version 2024.1 of IntelliJ IDEA, you can develop your own inspections specific to your project using the IntelliJ API and Kotlin under the Ultimate Plus license.
 You can:

-• Observe your new custom inspections in action including highlighting of the code fragments that do not meet expected behavior.
+• Observe your new custom inspections in action, including the highlighting of code fragments that don't behave as expected.

-Using FlexInspect, you can get access to the same API that is used by all IntelliJ IDEA and Qodana inspections, and run these inspections on your entire project using Qodana to ensure that your entire team follows the standards defined by you.
+With FlexInspect, you get access to the same API that is used by all IntelliJ IDEA and Qodana inspections.
+This allows you to run these inspections on your entire project using Qodana to ensure that your entire team follows the standards defined by you.

-You can develop local inspections that run within a file scope, global inspections that run within a project scope as described in the Run Qodana locally section, and inspect your code in CI pipelines.
+You can develop local inspections that run within a file scope and global inspections that run within a project scope as described in the Run Qodana locally section, and you can even inspect your code in CI pipelines.
 Currently, FlexInspect supports any language covered by IntelliJ IDEA either natively or through additional plugins.
-For example, Java, Kotlin, JS, TypeScript, PHP, Go, Python, Ruby, SQL, XML, CSS, YAML, JSON, SHELL, and DOCKERFILE are supported.
+For example, Java, Kotlin, JavaScript, TypeScript, PHP, Go, Python, Ruby, SQL, XML, CSS, YAML, JSON, Shell, and Dockerfile are supported.

 Prerequisites

-Ensure that your version of IntelliJ IDEA supports the language you want to develop an inspection for.
+Then, ensure that your version of IntelliJ IDEA supports the language for which you want to develop an inspection.
 Out of the box, IntelliJ IDEA supports Java and Kotlin.
-The Ultimate edition of IntelliJ IDEA also provides the default support for JavaScript and TypeScript.
-To provide support for other languages like PHP, Go, and Python, you can install plugins from JetBrains Marketplace.
-The detailed information is available on the IntelliJ IDEA documentation portal.
+The Ultimate edition of IntelliJ IDEA also provides default support for JavaScript and TypeScript.
+To get support for other languages like PHP, Go, and Python, you can install plugins from JetBrains Marketplace.
+More detailed information about language support is available via the IntelliJ IDEA documentation portal.

-Because all inspections are developed using the Kotlin language, you need to know the basics of Kotlin.
+Since all inspections are developed using the Kotlin language, you'll need to know the basics of Kotlin before you can begin developing your own inspections.

 How it works

 You write your inspections in Kotlin and store them in the inspections directory of your project as .inspection.kts files.
-Each .inspection.kts file contains Kotlin code to check your code using the API provided by the Program Structure Interface or PSI.
-IntelliJ IDEA reads .inspection.kts files, compiles the inspection code on the fly, and then it executes compiled inspections.
+Each .inspection.kts file contains Kotlin code that is used to check your code using the API provided by the Program Structure Interface or PSI.
+IntelliJ IDEA reads .inspection.kts files, compiles the inspection code on the fly, and then executes the compiled inspections.

 Program Structure Interface (PSI)

-PSI is an AST representation of your code corresponding to a source file's structure.
-In case of Java code, PSI reflects basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes.
+The PSI is an AST representation of your code corresponding to a source file's structure.
+In the case of Java code, the PSI reflects the basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes.
 FlexInspect uses the PSI tree representation of your code to obtain the list of the code nodes that can be inspected using your inspections.

 PSI tree overview